jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### chgrp

 Pronounced *"Chuh-gerp"*.
 This is the change group command.
 It works just like `chown` but instead only changes the group ownership.

 #### ACLs

 If you have ever worked on Windows OS you will notice that they have much deeper access control and permission system the the basic read, write, execute and owner, group, other permissions.
 These are called ACL's (pronounced "*ack-els*") __Access Control Lists__.
 They are not native to the Linux world as they were not part of the original Unix standard.
 Modern versions of RHEL implement there own layer of Windows like ACLs on top of the regular permissions.
 The difficulties of ACL's in Linux is that they are exclusive to RHEL and not portable to other Linux or Unix systems.

 ### The 3 P's of Troubleshooting Linux Problems

 All my troubleshooting experience in Linux boils down to three things.
 I have named them the 3P's (yes I know that they all don't start with *P*).
 If you have an error message or cannot execute a command--run down these three troubleshooting steps:

 * Path
-  * If you get an error message telling you that `file not found` or `path does not exist`  double check your path.
-It the absolute path correct?
+  * If you get an error message telling you that `file not found` or `path does not exist`--double check your path.
+Is the absolute path correct?
 Is it a relative path problem?
-Are you on the wrong level?
+Are you on the wrong level of the tree?
 * Permission
   * Every file has permission on what is allowed to be done with it based on a simple access control of read write and execute.
 Maybe you don't have permission to write and therefore can't delete a file.
 Perhaps the file is owned by someone else and they didn't give you permission.
 Check permissions via ls -la or see if you need sudo.
 * dePendencies